 Revenue will adjust the tax certificate to take account of the Illness Benefit.
 The only thing the employer needs to do is make sure they’re using the latest RPN.

 In this scenario we suggest you use a Paid Leave earnings type and set their normal earnings to 0 hours and 0 value.

 This will allow you to make payments to the employee, it will track the time taken on leave, and will also accrue annual leave at the normal rate.

 This gives the employer exact knowledge of how much Illness Benefit is provided by DEASP.
 So the employer isn’t relying solely on what the employee tells them.
 However, the setup is a little more complicated.

-You will remember that Illness Benefit is taxed at source, so it should not attract further taxes when paid back to the employee!
-In this scenario, you need to pass the Illness Benefit back to the employee tax free.
+You will remember that Illness Benefits are taxed at source, so it should not attract further taxes when paid back to the employee!
+In this scenario, you need to pass the Illness Benefits back to the employee tax free.

 For best reporting and traceability results, we suggest running the employee payslip with two earnings types:

 - An Illness Benefit earnings line, for the amount of hours of leave, and the amount of illness benefit received from DEASP.
 This line will not be taxed.

 - The employees normal wage/salary, set at zero hours and for the balance of pay which will be taxed at the employees new RPN rates.